YottaDB/YDBDoc/ProgGuide/ioproc.rst

 SOCKET=expr Applies to: SOC

 Makes the socket specified by the handle named in expr the current socket for the Socket device .
-If the named socket is a listening socket, it checks for an incoming connection request and if one is available, it accepts the request and creates a new connected socket in which case $KEY provides information on the new socket Specifying a socket handle not contained in the Socket device generates an error.
+If the named socket is a listening socket, it checks for an incoming connection request and if one is available, it accepts the request and creates a new connected socket in which case $KEY provides information on the new socket.
+Specifying a socket handle not contained in the Socket device generates an error.

 .. note::
    SOCKET is compatible with DELIMITER only.

-For a usage example, refer to the socketexamplemulti2.m in the Section : “Socket Device Examples”.
+For a usage example, refer to the socketexamplemulti2.m in the Section : `“Socket Device Examples” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#socket-device-examples>`_.

 **TERMINATOR**